-The other strong reason to get into family DNA projects like Ancestry’s is that it often can help you determine when you are barking up the wrong family tree so to speak.
-It can save you years in false research with one simple test.
+Two strong reasons to get into family DNA projects like Ancestry’s are: 1) It can help you figure out which theory is the correct branching on a difficult line and 2) It can help you determine when you are barking up the wrong family tree so to speak.
+It can save you years in false research with one simple submission.

-As far as testing goes, it’s a simple cheek swab one receives in a kit after signing up.
+As far as testing goes, it’s a simple spit into a vial test.
 Easy does it.

 DNA by Ancestry